BestBuyAPIs/bestbuy-sdk-js/README.md

 # Best Buy API
 This is a high-level Node.js helper for the Best Buy developer API.
+In addition to some examples and Jasmine tests, it includes a sample React.js application using Flux architecture to demonstrate using the helper in a React-based web app.

 ## Getting Started
 Sign-up for a developer API Key at http://developer.bestbuy.com/